|Nutritional Guidelines (per serving)|

 These Italian-seasoned meatballs are made with two parts ground beef and one part Italian sausage.
 Minced garlic, dried basil, and grated Parmesan cheese flavor the meatballs perfectly.
-The meatballs are baked or broiled, a method I think is much easier (and less messy) than frying.
+The meatballs are baked or broiled, a method we think is much easier (and less messy) than frying.

 These meatballs are delicious simmered in purchased or homemade spaghetti sauce.
 Double the recipe and freeze some for another day.
 See the tips and variations for some additional ideas, including how to make them gluten-free.

 Serve meatballs with spaghetti or linguine and a tossed salad, and pass the Parmesan cheese.
 They would make fabulous meatball sandwiches as well.

 - 1 pound lean ground beef (or extra-lean ground beef)

 - 1/2 pound bulk Italian sausage (or remove from casings)